JsBergbau/MiTemperature2/README.md

 d6 and 0b are unknown to me.
 Tell me if you know what these values mean.

 ### Troubleshooting
-Very seldom script fails to connect and tries to connect forever.
-Seems to be a problem with the bluetooth stack.
+Sometimes script fails to connect and tries to connect forever.
+Just exec `killall bluepy-helper` You can even do this while script is running.
+It will disconnect, but recovery automatically.

+If that doesn't help, a problem with the bluetooth stack could be the cause.
 To resolve:
 ```
 sudo hciconfig hci0 down
 sudo hciconfig hci0 up
 ```

 ## Calibration
 Especially humidity value is often not very accurate.
 You get better results if you calibrate against a known humidity.
 This can be done very easy with common salt (NaCl).
 Make a saturated solution and put it together with the Xiaomi Bluetooth thermometer in an airtight box.
 Ensure that no (salt) water gets in contact with the device.
 Saltwater is very corrosive.